Skip to main content

 To help gauge the success of its smart city efforts, Tequila uses Smart Spaces and Video Intelligence to track and visualize public sentiment across a range of sources, including social media, public wi-fi, capacity planning for local businesses and traffic monitoring across the town.

-As the smart city initiative gains momentum, Tequila will exploit the data it captures in real time to help residents and visitors make better choices about where to visit, eat and park.
+As the IoT-enabled smart city project initiative gains momentum, Tequila will exploit the data it captures in real time from the IoT sensors to help residents and visitors make better choices about where to visit, eat and park.
 For example, intelligent displays will be positioned around the town to highlight the wait times for parking lots and restaurant tables as availability and capacity changes.

 A command center where data can be aggregated and analyzed in real-time in Mexico City has been established to support the ‘Tequila Inteligente project.
 “By making smarter use of data, we can make smarter use of all of Tequila’s resources,” says Hernandez.